kanosy88/RobloxManager/README.md

 ## 🧐 About <a name = "about"></a>

-Roblox Manager is an app that lets you receive notifications when your friends change their status on Roblox.
+Severion is an app that lets you receive notifications when your friends change their status on Roblox.
 Like Steam notifications.

 ## 🏁 Getting Started <a name = "getting_started"></a>